zozzlethena/docs/pages/tokenomics.md

 ## Bribes

 In addition to the fees, liquidity pools allow external rewards from anyone (known as _bribes_).
-Bribes can be added to _whitelisted_ pools and are distributed _only_ to voters on that pool, proportionally to their share of pool votes.
+Bribes can be added to _whitelisted_ pools and are distributed _only_ to voters on that pool, proportionally to their cast voting power.

-Bribes accrue to voters immediately after having been deposited.
-For example, a bribe deposited 2 days before snapshot will accrue 50% to the vote-share in day 1 and 50% to the vote-share in day 2.
+Bribes accrue to voters after the voting snapshot.

 ## Rewards claim